yoominlee/yoominlee.github.io/_posts/2023-10-28-RelationalDB.md

 use_math: true
 ---

-Contents
+Key ideas :
+Relational vs Other Data Models
+Advanced SQL

+---

+Contents:
+- Data models + history
+    - Hierarchical (IMS/DL1) - 1960's
+    - Network (CODASYL) - 1970's
-- Relational Model + Schema
+    - Relational - 1970's and beyond

-- Declarative Queries
-- Query Optimization
+- Key ideas
+    - Data redundancy(and how to avoid it)
-- Efficient access and updates to data
+    - Physical and logical data independence
-    - Recoverability
-    - Consistency

-&nbsp;
+    - Relational algebra and axioms

 # What is a database?